 What is a Copyright Claimant?

 Unfortunately, the Copyright Act does not expressly define “copyright claimant.”
-Shortly after the Copyright Act was enacted, the Copyright Office published interim regulations that included a definition of “copyright claimant” for purposes of copyright registration.
+However, shortly after the Copyright Act was enacted, the Copyright Office published interim regulations that included a definition of “copyright claimant” for purposes of copyright registration.
 Under Chapter 37 of the Code of Federal Regulations, a copyright claimant is either: (i) the author of a work; or (ii) a person or organization that has obtained ownership of all rights under the copyright initially belonging to the author.
 The latter category, offered as a footnote in the Federal Regulations, which may soon be removed, includes a person or organization that has obtained, from the author or from an entity that has obtained ownership of all rights under the copyright initially belonging to the author, the contractual right to claim legal title to the copyright in an application for copyright registration.
 See 37 C.F.R. § 202.3(a)(3).

-What happens if the publisher, studio, or producer, puts down the wrong claimant on the application for copyright registration?
+What happens if the publisher, studio, or producer puts down the wrong claimant on the application for copyright registration?

 The fear is that if there is ever a dispute regarding the work (i.e., claim for copyright infringement against a third party), the copyright registration will be held invalid, which could have drastic implications for the copyright holder, including the author as well as the publisher, studio, or producer.
 In many circumstances, a valid copyright registration, or certificate of registration, is evidence that both the copyright is valid and that the copyright claimant owns the copyright.
-Courts may find a registration invalid if the copyright claimant willfully misstated or failed to state a fact that, if known, might have caused the Copyright Office to reject the application for copyright registration.
+However, courts may find a registration invalid if the copyright claimant willfully misstated or failed to state a fact that, if known, might have caused the Copyright Office to reject the application for copyright registration.

 However, Courts have held that an innocent misstatement or error, absent of fraud, does not invalidate the copyright.
 In Wales Industrial Inc. v.
 Hasbro Bradley, Inc., 612 F.Supp.
-510, 515 (S.D.N.Y.1985), the Court held that where an exclusive licensee erroneously identified itself on the copyright registration as the ‘copyright claimant,’ that the alleged error didn’t invalidate the registration.
-Once a Court determines that an error was innocent, it will look to see if the error was immaterial.
+510, 515 (S.D.N.Y.1985), the Court held that an exclusive licensee erroneously identified itself on the copyright registration as the ‘copyright claimant,’ that the alleged error didn’t invalidate the registration.
+Once a Court determines that an error was innocent, it will see if the error was immaterial.
 An error is immaterial if its discovery is not likely to have resulted in the Copyright Office’s rejection of the application for copyright registration.
 Consequently, in most cases, innocently identifying the wrong copyright claimant on an application for copyright registration will not invalidate the copyright registration or certificate of registration.